Holographic Fermions in Striped Phases: The Striped Solutions

 This ansatz results in a system of equations of motion involving eight PDEs in the variables $z$ and $x$.
 Here we discuss only briefly the numerical procedure we used, but we refer the reader to~\cite{Cremonini:2017usb} for further details.
 We adopt the pseudo-spectral collocation approximation to convert the PDEs into non-linear algebraic equations, by adopting Fourier discretization in the $x$ direction and Chebyshev polynomials in the $z$ direction.
 The resulting system is then solved using a Newton-Raphson method with appropriate boundary conditions.

-Since we seek solutions with a regular horizon at $z=0$, we require all functions to depend on $z^2$ smoothly\,\footnote{To understand this point better, one could switch to the standard coordinate used in the literature via $z^2=1-r_h/r$ (see, for example, the AdS-RN metric in equation (2.9) of our previous paper~\cite{Cremonini:2017usb}).
-In the standard coordinate, the IR regularity condition acquires that all the functions have an analytic expansion in powers of $(r-r_h)$, which corresponds to $z^2$-expansion in our present coordinate.}.
+Since we seek solutions with a regular horizon at $z=0$, we require all functions to depend on $z^2$ smoothly.
 Therefore, one can impose Neumann boundary conditions of the type $\partial_z \phi(0,x)=0$, and similarly for the remaining components at the horizon.
 There is an additional Dirichlet boundary condition $Q_{tt}(0,x)=Q_{zz}(0,x)$, which ensures that the temperature of the black brane~\eqref{ansatzbh} is the same as~\eqref{temp}.

 On the other hand, the UV boundary conditions are slightly more involved.
 For the pure PDW phase in the absence of a background lattice, both the U(1) symmetry and the spatially translational invariance are broken spontaneously.
 To ensure spontaneous symmetry breaking we take all sources to vanish, and in addition fix the metric to be asymptotically AdS at the UV boundary $z=1$,